Learn more about the school Curriculum in this section.

 CHILDREN WHO READ SUCCEED!

-The reading scheme used is Collins Big Cat mainly for EYFS, Year 1 and Year 2 which ensures that the texts provided to the children are closely linked to their phonics levels.
-The children then move onto Oxford Reading Tree before moving onto Wolf Hill.
+The reading scheme used is Collins Big Cat for all year groups which ensures that the texts provided to the children are closely linked to their phonics/reading level.
+Reading at Home

-Although many children can read, reading and reading comprehension are two different things.
-While reading involved translating and decoding text into sounds and spoken words, reading comprehension involves taking what was just read and deriving meaning from those words.
+Although many children can read, word reading and reading comprehension are two different things.
+While word reading involves translating and decoding text into sounds and spoken words, reading comprehension involves taking what was just read and deriving meaning from those words.
 In simpler terms, reading comprehension is the ability to read, understand, process and recall what was just read.

 Below is a range of reading comprehension question starters.
 Please feel free to use these when listening to your child read each evening.
 If you may wish to make a note of the domain/question asked, you can do this in your child’s reading record: